 - Close the lid and shake to infuse.

 You May Also Like: Want to Make Homemade Lip Balm?

 You May Also Like: Summer Skin Care Checklist

 How To Use a Facial Toner:

 To use this homemade toner, shake the bottle before each use and either spritz directly onto your face or spray onto a cotton round.
+We love using our DIY reusable cotton rounds!
 Apply it to your face, neck, and décolletage to thoroughly complete cleansing of your skin and balance pH.